 Note: students are eligible to apply for support for both AustMS AND AMSSC.

 The conference will be held at the University of South Australia’s City West campus.
-Further details and downloadable maps will be available in September.
+We will be based in rooms HH3-08 and HH3-09 of the Sir Hans Heysen Building (Google Maps).
+The campus map can be seen below or a pdf downloaded here.

+All domestic and international flights arrive and depart from Terminal 1 at Adelaide Airport, located close to the Adelaide CBD.
 The easiest way to get around Adelaide is to get a metro card.
-You can buy a metro card from the airport when you arrive in Adelaide.
+You can buy a metro card from the airport when you arrive in Adelaide at a ticket vending machine.
 You are also still able to purchase single trip tickets with cash onboard buses, trains, trams.
 The City West campus is located in the CBD, so whilst there is paid parking available it is easier to catch public transport.
-We will provide more comprehensive details about transport, such as to and from the airport, closer to the conference date.